-The Fund's investment objective is to achieve the highest possible growth in value.
+The Fund's investment objective is to achieve appropriate and steady growth.

 Investment principles and investment policy

 The Company may acquire the following assets for the Fund:

 - Transferable securities pursuant to § 5 of the General Terms and Conditions of Investment, - Money market instruments pursuant to § 6 of the General Terms and Conditions of Investment, - Bank deposits pursuant to § 7 of the General Terms and Conditions of Investment, - Investment units pursuant to § 8 of the General Terms and Conditions of Investment, - Derivatives pursuant to § 9 of the General Terms and Conditions of Investment, - Other investment instruments pursuant to § 10 of the General Terms and Conditions of Investment.